 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Energy-related CO2 emissions vary significantly across states (Figure 1), whether considered on an absolute or per capita basis.
-The overall size of a state, as well as the available fuels, types of businesses, climate, and population density, play a role in both total and per capita emissions.
+Energy-related carbon dioxide (CO2) emissions vary significantly across states, whether considered on an absolute (Figure 1) or per capita basis.
+Total state CO2 emissions include those from direct fuel use across all sectors, including residential, commercial, industrial, and transportation, as well as primary fuels consumed for electric generation.
+The overall size of a state, as well as the available fuels, types of businesses, climate, and population density, play a role in determining the level of both total and per capita emissions.
 Additionally, each state’s energy system reflects circumstances specific to that state.
-For example, some states are located near abundant hydroelectric supplies, while others contain abundant coal resources.
+For example, some states have abundant hydroelectric supplies, while others contain abundant coal resources.
 This paper presents a basic analysis of the factors that contribute to a state’s CO2 profile.
 This analysis neither attempts to assess the effect of state policies on absolute emissions levels or on changes over time, nor does it intend to imply that certain policies would be appropriate for a particular state.

 Total state emission levels

-Over the period from 2000 to 2011, CO2 emissions fell in 37 states and rose in 13 states (Table 1).
-The greatest percentage decrease in CO2 emissions occurred in Nevada at 26% (12 million metric tons).
-The greatest absolute decline was 65 million metric tons in Texas (9%).
-New York experienced a decline of 50 million metric tons (24%) – making it the largest percentage decline of the big states.
-The greatest percentage and absolute increase was in Nebraska at 26% (11 million metric tons).
+Over the time period from 2000 to 2014, CO2 emissions fell in 35 states and rose in 15 states (not including the District of Columbia) (Table 1).
+The greatest percentage decrease in CO2 emissions occurred in Maine at 26%, or 6 million metric tons (mt).
+The greatest absolute decline was 43 million mt in New York (20%).
+The state with both the greatest percentage and absolute increase was Nebraska, at 25% (10 million mt).

-From 2010 to 2011, CO2 emissions decreased in 42 states and rose in 8 states.
-Because of differences in data aggregations, it is difficult to compare the total for all states with the total for the United States.
-See the Appendix for a comparison of levels of data detail between the state and national data systems.
+From 2013 to 2014, 19 states saw a decrease in emissions, while 29 experienced an increase and 2 were unchanged.
+This is reflected in the national data for 2014 as emissions were up about 0.9%.
+Because of differences in data aggregations it is difficult to compare the total for all states with the total for the United States.
+See Appendix A for a comparison of levels of data detail between the state and national data systems.

 Emissions by fuel

 States exhibit very different emissions profiles by fuel type (Table 2).
-For example, in 2011, coal consumption accounted for 81% of CO2 emissions in West Virginia.
-In California, less than 2% of CO2 emissions came from coal, with 65% from petroleum.
-Rhode Island had no emissions from coal consumption, but 51% of its emissions were from natural gas.
-Both Vermont's and Hawaii's share of CO2 emissions from petroleum were 92% in 2011.
-No other states exceeded 80% in terms of the share of emissions from petroleum; Maine's petroleum share was 76%.
+For example, in 2014, coal consumption accounted for 78% of CO2 emissions in West Virginia.
+In California, 1% of CO2 emissions came from coal, with 63% from petroleum.
+In Rhode Island, which had no emissions from coal, 46% of emissions were from natural gas.
+Hawaii's and Vermont’s share of CO2 emissions from petroleum in 2014 were 91% and 90%, respectively.
+Maine's petroleum share was 79%.
+No other state's petroleum share exceeded 70%.

 Emissions by sector

-There can also be significant variations in terms of CO2 emissions by sector (Tables 3 and 4) – even for states that have similar fuel emissions profiles.
+There can also be significant variations in terms of CO2 emissions by sector (Tables 3 and 4).
 These variations are due to factors such as the use of different fuels for electricity generation, climate, and sources of economic outputs (e.g., commercial versus industrial activity).
-For example, in Vermont the largest share of emissions in 2011 came from the transportation sector (57%), predominantly from petroleum, but the electric power sector share was close to zero because of Vermont's reliance on nuclear power.
-Vermont's residential sector share was 23% – indicative of a relatively cold climate where petroleum is the main heating fuel.
-Hawaii, where a dominant share of emissions is also from petroleum, has a residential share of 0.3% – the lowest in the United States because of minimal heating fuel requirements.
-The largest sector emissions share in Hawaii, like Vermont, was from the transportation sector (51%).
-However, unlike Vermont, Hawaii’s electric power sector accounted for 39% of the total emissions, close to the national average emissions share for electricity.
+For example, in Vermont the largest share of emissions in 2014 came from the transportation sector (56%), predominantly from petroleum, but the electric power sector share was 0.2% because Vermont had almost no generation using fossil fuels.
+Vermont's residential sector share was 23%—indicative of a relatively cold climate where petroleum is the main heating fuel.
+Hawaii, where a dominant share of emissions is also from petroleum, had a residential share of 0.3%—the lowest in the United States, because of minimal heating fuel requirements.
+The largest sector emissions share in Hawaii, like Vermont, was from the transportation sector (54%).
+However, unlike Vermont, Hawaii's electric power sector share was relatively high (36%).
 The dominant fossil fuel for the generation of electricity in Hawaii is petroleum.

 Per capita carbon dioxide emissions

-The energy intensity of a state, as measured by the amount of energy consumed per unit of economic output or, specifically, British thermal units (Btu) per dollar of a state's gross domestic product (Btu/GDP), plays an important role in its overall emissions profile (Table 6).
-The states with the highest rates of emissions per capita in 2011 also had the higher energy intensity values: Wyoming (27,000 Btu per dollar), North Dakota (22,000 Btu per dollar), West Virginia (21,000 Btu per dollar), Louisiana (19,000 Btu per dollar), and Montana (17,000 Btu per dollar).
-Massachusetts, New York, Delaware, Connecticut, and California were the lowest – all around 4,000 Btu per dollar or less.
+The energy intensity of a state, as measured by the amount of energy consumed per unit of economic output or, specifically, British thermal units (Btu) per dollar of a state's gross domestic product (GDP), plays an important role in its overall emissions profile (Table 6).
+The states with the highest rates of emissions per capita in 2014 also tended to have the higher energy intensity values: Wyoming (23,000 Btu per chained 2009 dollar of GDP), Louisiana, North Dakota, and West Virginia (all in the 17-19,000 Btu per dollar range), and Montana (14,000 Btu per dollar).
+California, Connecticut, Maryland, Massachusetts, and New York were the lowest – all around 3,000 Btu per dollar.
+Many of the states with the lowest energy intensity are clustered in the relatively densely populated New England and Middle Atlantic regions.
+The 2014 national average was 6,000 Btu per dollar of GDP.

 Carbon intensity of the energy supply

 The carbon intensity of energy supply (CO2/Btu) is reflective of the energy fuel mix within a state (Table 7).
 As with energy intensity, the states with high carbon intensity of energy supply tend to be the states with high per capita emissions.
-The top five states in 2011 for the energy carbon intensity as measured in kilograms of CO2 per million Btu (kg CO2/MMBtu) — West Virginia (81 kg CO2/MMBtu), Kentucky (76 kg CO2/MMBtu), Wyoming (75 kg CO2/MMBtu), and Indiana and Utah (both 72 kg CO2/MMBtu) — are all states with coal as the dominant emissions source (Table 2).
-The national average carbon intensity of the energy supply in 2011 was 55 kg CO2/MMBtu.
-The states with lower carbon intensity tend to be those states with relatively substantial noncarbon electricity generation such as hydropower or nuclear.
-These states include, for example, Vermont and Washington (32 kg CO2/MMBtu), Oregon (33 kg CO2/MMBtu), Idaho (36 kg CO2/MMBtu), and South Dakota (38 kg CO2/MMBtu).
+The top five states in 2014 in terms of the carbon intensity of the energy supply as measured in kilograms of CO2 per million Btu (kg CO2/MMBtu)—West Virginia (81 kg CO2/MMBtu), Wyoming and Kentucky (both 76 kg CO2/MMBtu), Utah (72 kg CO2/MMBtu), and North Dakota (70 kg CO2/MMBtu)—are all states with coal as the dominant emissions source (Table 2).
+The national average carbon intensity of the energy supply in 2014 was 55 kg CO2/MMBtu.
+The states with lower carbon intensity of their energy supply tend to be those states with relatively substantial non-carbon electricity generation such as nuclear or hydropower.
+These states include, for example, Vermont (27 kg CO2/MMBtu), Washington and Oregon (both 35 kg CO2/MMBtu), New Hampshire (38 kg CO2/MMBtu), and Maine (39 kg CO2/MMBtu).

 Carbon intensity of the economy

 Another measure, the overall carbon intensity of the economy (CO2/dollar of state GDP), combines energy intensity with the carbon intensity of that state's energy supply.
-As one would expect, the states with the highest carbon intensity of their economies (Table 8) as measured in metric tons of CO2 per million dollars of state GDP (mt CO2/million chained 2005 dollars of GDP) are also the states with the highest values of energy intensity and carbon intensity of that energy supply.
-In 2011, these states include: Wyoming (2,023 mt CO2/million dollars of GDP), West Virginia (1,721 mt CO2/million dollars of GDP) North Dakota (1,565 mt CO2/million dollars of GDP), Louisiana (1,082 mt CO2/million dollars of GDP), and Kentucky (1,045 mt CO2/million dollars of GDP).
-The 2011 U.S. average was 411 mt CO2/ million dollars of GDP.
+As one would expect, the states with the highest carbon intensity of their economies (Table 8) as measured in metric tons (mt) of CO2 per million dollars of state GDP (mt CO2/million chained 2009 dollars of GDP) are also the states with the highest values of energy intensity and carbon intensity of that energy supply.
+In 2014, these states included: Wyoming (1,744 mt CO2/million dollars of GDP), West Virginia (1,463 mt CO2/million dollars of GDP) North Dakota (1,183 mt CO2/million dollars of GDP), Louisiana (1,019 mt CO2/million dollars of GDP), and Montana (821 mt CO2/million dollars of GDP).
+The 2014 U.S. average was 339 mt CO2/ million dollars of GDP.
 The states with the lowest carbon intensity of economic activity are also states that appear on the lower end of both energy intensity and the carbon intensity of that energy supply.
-These states include New York (156 mt CO2/million dollars of GDP), Connecticut (164 mt CO2/million dollars of GDP), Massachusetts (189 mt CO2/million dollars of GDP), Oregon (195 mt CO2/million dollars of GDP), and California (199 mt CO2/million dollars of GDP).
+These states include: New York (135 mt CO2/million dollars of GDP), Massachusetts (152 mt CO2/million dollars of GDP), Connecticut (153 mt CO2/million dollars of GDP), California (170 mt CO2/million dollars of GDP) and Maryland (192 mt CO2/million dollars of GDP).